splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/0-panorama/0-pointers-and-references.md

     ref = "test update";
     write_line(name);

-    // Update via reference
+    // Update via a pointer
     *ptr = "ptr update"; // Use * to update the value referred to write_line(name);

-    // Change what ptr refers to
+    // You cannot change what the reference refers to...

-    ptr = &other; // Without * we can change that ptr refers to write_line(*ptr);
+    // but you can change what ptr refers to ptr = &other; // Without * we can change what ptr refers to

+    // Now when we de-reference ptr we access `other` write_line(*ptr);

     return 0;